December 31st

 Meaning of the subhAShita:

-Speed is a horse's adornment; jaggedness suits well for an elephant; prudence is an adornment for a woman; profession is an adornment for a man.
+Speed is the adornment of a horse, jaggedness suits well for an elephant, prudence is an adornment for a woman, (and) profession is an adornment for a man.

 Commentary:

-A horse is known for its skill in running.
-No matter how fancy a horse's saddle and tack are, if the horse doesn't have speed it is not very appealing.
+A horse is known for its running skills.
+No matter how fancy a horse's saddle and tack are, it is not very appealing if the horse doesn't have speed.
 Speed is hence the adornment for a horse.
-For an elephant, his ruttish state suits well.
+For an elephant, his ruttish state suits him well.
 That is when he accomplishes more tasks.

-If one ponders more deeply, they will see that no matter what century or generation is being looked at, certain chores are best executed as nature intended.
-Although one might enter into the faculty of the other, it is better to master in their own arena first, and then step into the shoe of the other.
+If one ponders more deeply, one will see that no matter what century or generation is being looked at, certain chores are best executed as nature intended.
+Although one might enter into the faculty of the other, it is better to master in their own arena first, and then step into the shoes of another.
 In that case, wouldn't the basic embellishments still remain the same?!

 pada vigrahaH: